 Appendix 2 breaks down the Interim Policy into sections and sets out the main issues raised by respondents together with responses to the main issues.
+Appendix

-Appendix 3 includes tracked changes of the Interim Policy which set out the draft changes to the consultation draft.
+3 includes tracked changes of the Interim Policy which set out the draft changes to the consultation draft.
 Appendix 4 is a version with the changes accepted for clarity and is the proposes final version of the Interim Policy.
 Once the Interim Policy has been approved, it can be used in the assessment of planning applications as a material consideration.

 - Noted and endorsed the decision that has been taken to confirm the Durham City Article 4 Direction by Delegated Report; - Noted and endorsed the making of an Article 4 Direction under Article 4(1) of the Town and Country Planning (General Permitted Development) Order 1995 (as amended) to remove permitted development rights in relation to changes of use from Use Class C3 to Use Class C4 (as defined in the Town and Country Planning [Use Classes] Order 1987, as amended).
 Twelve months advance notice of the Direction taking effect shall be given and representations will be invited for a period of 21 days.
-The Direction shall apply to the area shown on the map at Appendix 5 of the report; and - Agreed to recommend to full Council that it adopt the Interim Policy on Student Accommodation as set out in Appendix 4 of the report which included the changes made following the period of consultation.
+The Direction shall apply to the area shown on the map at Appendix 5 of the report; and - Agreed to recommended to full Council that it adopt the Interim Policy on Student Accommodation as set out in Appendix 4 of the report which included the changes made following the period of consultation.

-Quarter Three 2015/16 Performance Management Report
+6. Quarter Three 2015/16 Performance Management Report Leader of the Council - Councillor Simon Henig Contact - Jenny Haworth 03000 268071

-The Cabinet considered a report of the Assistant Chief Executive which reported on the present progress against the council's corporate basket of performance indicators (PIs), Council Plan and service plan actions and provided details on other performance issues for the third quarter of the 2015/16 financial year, covering the period October to December 2015.
+We have considered a report of the Assistant Chief Executive which reported on the present progress against the council's corporate basket of performance indicators (PIs), Council Plan and service plan actions and provided details on other performance issues for the third quarter of the 2015/16 financial year, covering the period October to December 2015.